 Working with teachers at a local elementary school, the Board Game Buddies Drop-In Recess Program was developed by Daniela O'Neill and has been ongoing for over 4 years (except in 2020 and 2021 due to Covid-19).
 The original intention of the program was to provide early grade students, many of whom were learning English as a second language, with a fun opportunity to build their language skills in interaction with older students.
 Board Game Buddies takes place during one 20 minute recess time weekly in the school library where the different games are all spread out on tables and the floor a few minutes before recess begins.
 For the first two recess sessions, only the older Grade 5 and 6 children volunteers take part learning how to play approximately 30 board games with playing times of approximately 10 minutes.
 Following this, for the remainder of the weekly drop-in sessions, Grade 1 students are invited to drop-in and play the games with the older children.
 This activity fosters so much language, social interaction, and laughter!
 It is amazing to see how much fun and learning can happen in 20 minutes and the children love it, with sometimes over 60 children participating!

-Daniela has recently received a grant from the Lyle S. Hallman Foundation to expand this program in the local community and provide 10 WRDSB schools with their own Board Game Buddies board game collection and all materials to mount their own program at their school!
-Invitations to schools are going out starting in January 2023.
+Daniela received a grant from the Lyle S. Hallman Foundation to expand this program in the local community and provide 10 WRDSB schools with their own Board Game Buddies board game collection and all materials to mount their own program at their school!
+Ten schools invited to participate all received their own collections in May 2023.
 You can read more about the program and the new grant in this article in UWaterloo News

-We are currently working on putting up all the information here about the collection (a subset of the games for the library's Board Game Fun collection) and all materials that schools will receive.
-We hope to have it all up by Feb.
-2023.
+We are currently working on putting up all the final information here about the collection (a subset of the games for the library's Board Game Fun collection) and all materials that schools received.
+Some games in the library's collection had been discontinued and so new ones are now part of this collection.
+We hope to have it all the new information and materials below finalized this summer.
 Please check back!

 Board Games in the Board Game Buddies collection